 So, after all the mental and physical preparation for your weekend run, you go out planning to do a 10k jog.
 Halfway through, you feel a sharp pain on the outside of your knee and you suddenly have to stop.
-Thoughts such as ‘’Just my luck’’ and ‘’I should have just stayed in’’ pop into your head as you hobble back home, disappointed at the situation.
+Thoughts like ‘’Just my luck’’ and ‘’I should have just stayed in’’ enter your head as you hobble back home.
 You may wonder if you’ve knocked it (but haven’t) or if you’ve been kneeling too much, which only adds to the confusion, but there is another possibility.

-ITB (iliotibial band) syndrome is rife amongst recreational and elite runners and cyclists, becoming a source of frustration in 52% of runners, and is responsible for 16% of all running injuries.
-It’s also the 3rd most common injury that runners and cyclists suffer.
+ITB (iliotibial band) syndrome is rife amongst recreational and elite runners and cyclists.
+It is a source of frustration in 52% of runners, and is responsible for 16% of all running injuries.
+It’s also the 3rd most common injury that runners and cyclists suffer (1).

 So what is it?

 The ITB is a band of fibrous tissue that connects the hip muscles to the lower leg.
-When the mechanics of the hip aren’t balanced properly, which is a very common phenomenon, especially in runners and cyclists, the ITB thickens and rubs against the outside of the knee, where there is a fat pad.
+When the mechanics of the hip aren’t balanced properly, which is a very common phenomenon.
+This is especially true in runners and cyclists, the ITB thickens and rubs against the outside of the knee.
+This is where there is a fat pad.
 This fat pad is highly pain- sensitive and prone to inflammation, which is what causes the pain.

 Why is it occurring?